mjfrigaard/storybench-posts/02.1-tidyr-tidyverse/README.md

 ## Pivoting wider options

-The output is *very* close to identical to the excel sheet above, except missing values in excel are empty (not `NA` like R).
+The output is *very* close to the excel sheet above, except missing values in excel are empty (not an `NA` like R).
 I can use the `tidyr::pivot_wider(x, values_fill())` to include this change to the data.